 Your scheduled follow-up appointments are an essential part of your care plan.
 These visits allow us to check on your healing, assess your scar, and, most importantly, ensure the device is working correctly for you.
 During these appointments, we can fine-tune the stimulator’s settings to provide optimal pain relief as your body continues to heal and adapt.
 It’s also the perfect opportunity for you to ask questions and discuss any changes you’ve noticed.
 Regular check-ins help us catch potential issues early and ensure you continue to get the most benefit from your treatment.
 If you have any questions between visits, our Patient Center is a great resource.

-What to Expect from Your Scars in the Long Run
+Your Scars in the Long Run: What to Expect

 Once the initial healing phase is over, you’ll transition into a long-term relationship with your scars.
 Like any part of your healing journey, this looks different for everyone.
 Your scars will continue to change for months, and even years, after your procedure.
 Beyond the visible marks on your skin, it’s also important to understand how your body heals on the inside.
 Internal scar tissue is a natural part of the process, but it’s something you and your doctor will want to keep an eye on.
 Staying informed about what’s normal and what isn’t will help you feel confident and in control as you adapt to life with your spinal cord stimulator.